Parking Ticket Appeals

 Appeals based on the following are not acceptable grounds for appeal:

-The Office must receive a complete email within 14 calendar days from the date the ticket was issued.
+A complete emailed appeal should be submitted within 14 calendar days from the date the ticket was issued or notice of the ticket.

 Payment of a ticket is suspended without penalty during the appeal process.